Cake antipattern

 Cake.b // NPE!

 Each component will be in its own file, so you won’t notice this dependency.
-Tests with mock won’t help you with that:
+Tests with a mock won’t help you with that:

 trait BComponentMock { val b: B = mock[B] }